Non-directional beacon: Airways

 A bearing is a line passing through the station that points in a specific direction, such as 270 degrees (due west).
 NDB bearings provide a charted, consistent method for defining paths aircraft can fly.
 In this fashion, NDBs can, like VORs, define airways in the sky.
 Aircraft follow these pre-defined routes to complete a flight plan.
 Airways are numbered and standardized on charts.
 Colored airways are used for low to medium frequency stations like the NDB and are charted in brown on sectional charts.
 Green and red airways are plotted east and west, while amber and blue airways are plotted north and south.
 As of September 2022, only one colored airway is left in the continental United States, located off the coast of North Carolina and is called G13 or Green 13.
 Alaska is the only other state in the United States to make use of the colored airway systems.
-Pilots follow these routes by tracking radials across various navigation stations, and turning at some.
+Pilots follow these routes by tracking bearings across various navigation stations, and turning at some.
 While most airways in the United States are based on VORs, NDB airways are common elsewhere, especially in the developing world and in lightly populated areas of developed countries, like the Canadian Arctic, since they can have a long range and are much less expensive to operate than VORs.

 All standard airways are plotted on aeronautical charts, such as the United States sectional charts, issued by the National Oceanic and Atmospheric Administration (NOAA).